jvde-github/AIS-catcher/README.md

 ## Recent Developments

-**Edge**: update of bandwidth filter to slightly improve reception.
-Model can be activated via switch "-f BM 16000"
+**Edge**: update of bandwidth filter and parameters to slightly improve reception.
+Model can be activated via switch "-m 4 -f BM 16000"

 Release version **0.29**: addition of support for HackRF